 WordPress security is a hot topic around the blogosphere right now.
-The recent botnet attacks on a huge number of WordPress sites has some people scrambling to recover their precious data and others acting quickly to put preventative security measures in place.
+The recent botnet attacks on a huge number of WordPress sites has some people scrambling to recover their precious data and you should be acting quickly to harden your WordPress security.

 Then there are those who thought ahead and took action before it was needed.
 The chances are that they experienced no issues whatsoever because they made themselves a hard target.

-The fact is this: while there is no such thing as a 100% secure site, one can make the likelihood of being hacked far smaller by dedicating a small amount of time to making your site more secure than 99% of others out there (as Matt Mullenweg claims).
+The fact is this: while there is no such thing as a 100% secure site, one can make the likelihood of being hacked far smaller by dedicating a small amount of time to making your site more secure than 99% of others out there.
 With that in mind, in this post I am going to take you through a simple five step process that will turn your site from a soft target to a real tough cookie.

 Step 1: Update Everything

 Outdated items on your site represent potential security risks as they can be used by hackers to weasel their way into your site’s backend.
 That’s why keeping everything up to date is so important.